On the chain of commuting operators on Banach spaces: General theory

+Using this notion, we can easily deduce that every normal operator on a separable Hilbert space $H$ is of chain $2$.
+Indeed, given a normal operator $T\in \mathcal{L}(H)$, it is known that $T$ is similar to a multiplication operator $M_f : L_2(\mu) \rightarrow L_2(\mu)$ for some finite measure $\mu$ and $f\in L_\infty(\mu)$ (see, e.g., \cite[Theorem 1.6]{InvariantSubspaces}).
+Furthermore, \cite[Theorem 2.8]{AbramovicMultiplication} establishes that $M_f$ is of chain $2$.
+By Lemma \ref{similarChainPreserved}, it follows that $T$ must also be of chain $2$.

-\begin{theorem}[Theorem 1.6 in \cite{InvariantSubspaces}] Let $T$ be a normal operator on a separable Hilbert space.
-Then there exists a finite measure $\mu$ and $f\in L_\infty(\mu)$ such that $T = UM_fU^{-1}$ for some unitary $U$ on $L_2(\mu)$. \end{theorem} Note that in particular this means $T$ is similar to $M_f$.
-As we observed in Lemma \ref{similarChainPreserved}, chains are preserved under similarity.
-Combining it with Theorem \ref{MultiplicationOperatorLp} we get \begin{cor} Let $H$ be a separable Hilbert space and $T\in L(H)$ be a normal operator.
-Then $T$ is of chain $2$. \end{cor} The above also holds for non-separable Hilbert spaces.
-In Section 5 we state Theorem \ref{nonseparableHilbert} which allows us to conclude that every operator (so in particular a normal one) on a non-separable Hilbert space is of chain $2$.
+The above also holds for non-separable Hilbert spaces.
+In Section \ref{sec:commuting_graphs} we state Theorem \ref{nonseparableHilbert} which allows us to conclude that every operator (and thus, in particular, any normal operator) on a non-separable Hilbert space is of chain $2$.

+\begin{remark} It is worth noting that multiplication operators defined on $C(K)$ spaces, where $K$ is any compact Hausdorff topological space, are also of chain $2$ (see \cite[Corollary 2.7]{AbramovicMultiplication}). \end{remark}